- Home

 It’s important to be realistic and honest with yourself when assessing your physical health, fitness, and stamina, and considering how these may affect the ease of home maintenance and repairs.
 Downsizing to a home with a smaller garden, for example, might make life easier for you in the long run.

-It’s worth mentioning that you can, of course, pay people to maintain your home and garden, but these are costs that should be considered.
+It’s worth mentioning that you can, of course, pay people to maintain your home and garden, but these have costs that should be considered.

 3. Can I part with my things?

 Moving into a smaller home usually means downsizing your possessions, too.
 For some, this can be so difficult that it’s enough to put them off the idea altogether.
-Homes we’ve lived in for decades are often full of sentimental items and special memories, so it’s understandable that saying goodbye can feel sad.
+Homes we’ve lived in for decades are often full of sentimental items and special memories, so, understandably, saying goodbye can feel sad.
 However, there are many benefits to decluttering.

-While it can be tricky to get rid of possessions, it can also be liberating.
-If you think you’d like to downsize but struggle with the thought of letting go of certain belongings, remember that you don’t have to rush in and tackle it all at once.
-You can go slowly, moving room by room, and decluttering in a thoughtful and intentional way.
+While getting rid of possessions can be tricky, it can also be liberating.
+If you think you’d like to downsize but struggle with letting go of certain belongings, remember that you don’t have to rush in and tackle it all at once.
+You can go slowly, moving room by room, and decluttering thoughtfully and intentionally.
 That way, when you’ve finished, you’ll hopefully feel more sure about your decisions.

 Our article, How to declutter and reorganise your home, has some tips to help you begin.